 Note:Other socially excluded groups, examples includes, Homeless, rough sleeper and unpaid carers.
 Many forms of exclusion are linked to financial disadvantage.
 How will this change affect people on low incomes, in financial crisis or living in areas of greater deprivation?
+Health Impact Have you referred to the Joint Needs Assessment (www.jsna.portsmouth.gov.uk) to identify any associated health and well-being needs?

-Have you referred to the Joint Needs Assessment (www.jsna.portsmouth.gov.uk) to identify any associated health and well-being needs?
-Yes No What are the health impacts, positive and / or negative?
+What are the health impacts, positive and / or negative?
 For example, is there a positive impact on enabling healthier lifestyles or promoting positive mental health?
 Could it prevent spread of infection or disease?
 Will it reduce any inequalities in health and well-being experienced by some localities, groups, ages etc?
 On the other hand, could it restrict opportunities for health and well-being?
 Health inequalities are strongly associated with deprivation and income inequalities in the city.
 Have you referred to Portsmouth's Tackling Poverty Needs Assessment and strategy (available on the JSNA website above), which identifies those groups or geographical areas that are vulnerable to poverty?
 Does this have a disproportionately negative impact, on any of these groups and if so how?
 Are there any positive impacts?, if so what are they?
 For more help on this element of tackling poverty and needs assessment contact Mark Sage: email:mark.sage@portsmouthcc.gov.uk Step 5 - What are the differences?
-Are any groups affected in a different way to others as a result of your policy, service, function, project or strategy?